 Contemporary And: Like many other Scandinavian countries, Finland is known for social progress, economic stability, public safety, freedom, and equality.
 Yet a 2018 study commissioned by the EU’s Fundamentals Rights Agency found Finland to have the highest rates of race-related harassment and violence in Europe.
 Could you describe your experience living and working as an artist of color in Finland?

-Sasha Huber: When I first moved to Finland in 2002, due to my partner being Finnish, I did an MA in graphic design.
+Sasha Huber: When I first moved to Finland in 2002, due to my husband being Finnish, I did an MA in graphic design.
 I was one of very few foreign students of color here.
 I found Finland an ideal ground to start my art practice in peace, but there was a sense of loneliness – my art community dealing with similar issues as I do were abroad.
 Eventually I found my community here as well though, to some extent.
 Meanwhile we became more visible and organized.
-With my partner I initiated pioneering multicultural events, exhibitions and spaces.
-Such initiatives are not always supported, even though they were novel to the scene pushing the boundaries and connecting the people.
+With my husband I initiated exhibitions and spaces.
+Sadly, those initiatives weren’t always supported, even though they were novel to the scene.
+The powerful need of art authorities and private institutions to own artist-run spaces and patronize those running them has become very visible here recently – to the degree that we had to close our own multicultural space.

 At the beginning, I knew just one other artist from the Caribbean Diaspora, Elie Noël (1962–2010), who was from Haiti.
 He told me that if you are Black in Finland it is very hard to find good work.
 He moved from the US, where he worked in IT, and all he got to do in Finland was cleaning jobs, beside studying art.
 The survey you mention said that 63% of participants stated that they had experienced race-related discrimination, especially in the labor market and housing.
 People with foreign-sounding names, even those born in Finland, have it more difficult.
 Afro-Finns have a challenge to live here in a white-normative society with structural racism in all fields, especially in education.